itssubhodiproy/Silpo/README.md

 - driver1@gmail.com, driver2@gmail.com
 #### Password
 - password is 123 for every acount as of now
-#### Facing difficulity with signup/signin?
+#### Facing difficulity with signin?
-- create your own account by register/signup
+- Signup your own account by visiting signup page

 ## Project design structure and a high level understanding of functionalities